 1 A measure of this is the multi-year low of the Volatility Index (VIX) of the Chicago Board Options Exchange.
 The VIX measures the markets' expectation of 30-day volatility and hence is a gauge of fear.
-See first chart page 3.

 2 For example, the US Department of Commerce calculates that corporate profits' share of National Income is the highest since 1929 - except for 1942.
 Measures for the G7 show a similar pattern.